St John the Baptist Church of England Primary School

 - Look after our school

-These are displayed in picture and word form around the school as reminders.
+These are displayed in picture and word from around the school as reminders.

 When the children first start school the rules are explained and illustrated.
 All children are taught what the rules mean and how to keep them.